mendix/python-project-template/README.md

 A [`cookiecutter`](https://github.com/audreyr/cookiecutter) based Python project template.

+This is an opinionated template, based on useful defaults that we like to have when creating new projects.
+We include a pre-built makefile, with rules for linting and test, scaffolded unit tests, and tools for building wheels, amongst other things.

+This project is open source because we think it might be useful to other engineers.
+However, Mendix does not officially support this project.

+## License

+This project is licensed under the MIT license.

 ## Usage - new project

 In the below sections it is explained how to generate a new Python package with